 • 4.96.
 Expression of emotions in a mammal

 • 4.97.
-Representatives of mammals: a) first beasts (echidna); b) lower animals - marsupials (kangaroos)
+Representatives of mammals: a) primal beast (echidna); b) lower animals - marsupials (kangaroos)

 • 4.98.
 Supposed appearance ancient mammal

-Quite difficult: different scientists have their own views on which animals belong to a particular order, superorder, clade, group, and all other complex terms that biologists use when unraveling the branches of the tree of life.
-To simplify the classification a bit, in this article you will discover the alphabetical list and characteristics of the orders of mammals, which most scientists agree with.
+Quite difficult: different scientists have their own views on which animals belong to a certain order, superorder, clade, group and all the other complex terms that biologists use when untangling the branches of the tree of life.
+To make the classification a little easier, in this article you will discover an alphabetical list and characteristics of mammal orders, which most scientists agree with.

-The order of mammals formerly known as insectivores ( insectivora), has undergone major changes in recent times, dividing into two new orders: insectivores ( Eulipotyphia) and afrosoricides ( Afrosoricida).
+An order of mammals formerly known as insectivores ( insectivora), has undergone great changes in Lately, splitting into two new orders: insectivores ( Eulipotyphia) and afrosoricides ( Afrosoricida).
 In the last category are two very obscure creatures: bristly hedgehogs from South Africa and golden moles from Africa and Madagascar.

-To the squad Eulipotyphia includes hedgehogs, flint-toothed, shrews and moles.
-All members of this order (and most afrosoricides) are tiny, narrow-nosed, insectivorous animals whose bodies are covered with thick fur or spines.
+To the squad Eulipotyphia includes hedgehogs, slittooths, shrews and moles.
+All members of this order (and most Afrosoricidae) are tiny, narrow-nosed, insectivorous animals with bodies covered in thick fur or spines.

 Nine-banded armadillo

-The ancestors of armadillos and edentulous first arose in South America about 60 million years ago.
-Animals from these orders are characterized unusual shape vertebrae.
-Sloths, armadillos and anteaters, which belong to the superorder edentulous ( Xenarthra) have the most sluggish metabolism of any other mammal in existence.
-Males have internal testicles.
+The ancestors of armadillos and edentates first arose in South America about 60 million years ago.
+Animals from these orders are characterized unusual shape vertebrae Sloths, armadillos and anteaters, which belong to the superorder edentates ( Xenarthra), have the most sluggish metabolism of any other living mammal.
+Males have internal testes.

-Today, these animals are at the edge of the mammal class, but at the time, they were among the largest organisms on Earth, as evidenced by the five-ton prehistoric sloth Megatherium, as well as the two-ton prehistoric armadillo Glyptodon.
+Today, these animals are on the edge of the mammalian class, but at the time, they were among the largest organisms on Earth, as evidenced by the five-ton prehistoric sloth Megatherium, as well as the two-ton prehistoric armadillo Glyptodon.

-The most numerous order of mammals, consisting of more than 2000 species, includes squirrels, dormice, mice, rats, gerbils, beavers, ground squirrels, kangaroo jumpers, porcupines, striders and many others.
-All of these tiny, furry animals have teeth: one pair of incisors in the upper and lower jaws? and a large gap (called a diastema) located between the incisors and molars.
+The largest order of mammals, consisting of more than 2,000 species, includes squirrels, dormice, mice, rats, gerbils, beavers, ground squirrels, kangaroo hoppers, porcupines, striders and many others.
+All these tiny, furry animals have teeth: one pair of incisors in the upper and lower jaws? and a large gap (called a diastema) located between the incisors and molars.
 The incisors grow continuously and are constantly used to grind food.

-Hyraxes are fat, short-legged, herbivorous mammals that look a bit like a hybrid of a domestic cat and a rabbit.
-There are four (according to some sources, five) types of hyraxes: tree hyrax, western hyrax, Cape hyrax and Bruce's hyrax, all of which come from Africa and the Middle East.
+Hyraxes are stout, short-legged, herbivorous mammals that look a bit like a cross between a domestic cat and a rabbit.
+There are four (according to some sources five) species of hyraxes: tree hyrax, western hyrax, Cape hyrax and Bruce hyrax, all of which are native to Africa and the Middle East.

 Even after centuries of study, scientists are still not sure what to do with hares, rabbits and pikas.
-These small mammals are similar to rodents, but have some important differences: lagomorphs have four, rather than two, incisors in the upper jaw, and they are also strict vegetarians, while mice, rats and other rodents, as a rule, are.
+These small mammals are similar to rodents, but have some important differences: lagomorphs have four, rather than two, incisors in the upper jaw, and they are strict vegetarians, whereas mice, rats and other rodents tend to be .

-Lagomorphs can be identified by their short tails, long ears, slit-like nostrils, which they can close, and (in some species) have a pronounced tendency to move around by jumping.
+Lagomorphs can be identified by their short tails, long ears, slit-like nostrils which they can close, and (in some species) a strong tendency to move by jumping.

 Never heard of kaguans?
-And this wave is possible, because on our planet there are only two living species of woolly wings that live in the dense jungle South-East Asia.
-Kaguanas have a wide skin membrane that connects all the limbs, tail and neck, which allows them to glide from one tree to another, at a distance of about 60 m.
+And this is possible, because on our planet there are only two living species of woolly wings left, which live in dense jungles South-East Asia.
+Caguans have a wide membrane of skin that connects all the limbs, tail and neck, which allows them to glide from one tree to another, a distance of about 60 m.

-Ironically, molecular analysis has shown that caguanas are the closest living relatives of our own order of mammals, the primates, but their rearing behavior is most similar to marsupials!
+Oddly enough, molecular analysis has demonstrated that caguans are the closest living relatives of our own order of mammals, the primates, but their parenting behavior is most similar to marsupials!

-A detachment of almost a hundred species and divided into two main suborders: toothed whales (including sperm whales, beak-winged, killer whales, as well as dolphins and porpoises) and baleen whales(smooth, gray, pygmy and striped whales).
+The order includes almost a hundred species and is divided into two main suborders: toothed whales (including sperm whales, beaked whales, killer whales, as well as dolphins and porpoises) and baleen whales(smooth, gray, dwarf and striped whales).

-These mammals are characterized by their flipper-like forelimbs, reduced hind limbs, streamlined bodies, and a massive head that extends into a "beak".
-The blood of cetaceans is unusually rich in hemoglobin, and this adaptation allows them to stay submerged for long periods of time.
+These mammals are characterized by their flipper-like forelimbs, reduced hind limbs, streamlined bodies, and a massive head that extends into a “beak.”
+Cetacean blood is unusually rich in hemoglobin, and this adaptation allows them to remain underwater for long periods of time.

 Odd-toed ungulates

-Compared to their equivalent artiodactyl cousins, they are a rare order consisting exclusively of horses, zebras, rhinos and tapirs - only about 20 species.
-They have a characteristic odd number of fingers, as well as a very long intestine and a single-chamber stomach containing specialized ones that help digest tough vegetation.
-Oddly enough, according to molecular analysis, equid mammals may be more closely related to carnivores (predator order) than to artiodactyl mammals.
+Compared to their equivalent artiodactyl cousins, they are a rare order, consisting exclusively of horses, zebras, rhinoceroses and tapirs - about 20 species in total.
+They are characterized by an odd number of fingers, as well as a very long intestine and a single-chamber stomach containing specialized ones that help digest tough vegetation.
+Oddly enough, according to molecular analysis, equid mammals may be more closely related to carnivores (order Carnivora) than to artiodactyl mammals.

 Monotreme or oviparous

 These are the most bizarre mammals on our planet.
-Two families belong to: platypus and echidna.
-The females of these, and do not give birth to live young.
-Monotremes are also equipped with cloacae (one hole for urination, defecation and reproduction), they are completely toothless and have electroreceptors, thanks to which they can sense weak electrical signals from afar.
-Scientists believe that monotremes are from an ancestor living in that preceded the split of placental and marsupial mammals, hence their uniqueness.
+They include two families: platypus and echidnaidae.
+These females do not give birth to live young.
+Monotremes are also equipped with cloacas (a single opening for urination, defecation and reproduction), they are completely toothless and have electroreceptors, thanks to which they can sense weak electrical signals from afar.
+Scientists believe that monotremes are from an ancestor living in, which preceded the split of placental and marsupial mammals, hence their uniqueness.

 Pangolins

-Also known as pangolins, pangolins have large, horny, diamond-shaped scales (composed of keratin, the same protein found in human hair) that overlap and cover their bodies.
-When threatened by predators, these creatures curl into tight balls, and if threatened, they exude a foul-smelling liquid from their anal glands.
+Also known as pangolins, pangolins have large, horny, diamond-shaped scales (made of keratin, the same protein as human hair) that overlap and cover their bodies.
+When these creatures are threatened by predators, they curl into tight balls, and if they feel threatened, they emit a foul-smelling liquid from their anal glands.
 Pangolins are native to Africa and Asia, and are almost never found in the Western Hemisphere except in zoos.

 Mountain goat

-These are placental mammals that have developed third and fourth fingers, covered with a thick horny hoof.
-Artiodactyls include fauna such as cows, goats, deer, sheep, antelopes, camels, llamas, and pigs, which is about 200 species worldwide.
-Almost all artiodactyls are herbivorous (with the exception of omnivorous pigs and peccaries); some members of the order, like cows, goats and sheep, are ruminants (mammals equipped with additional stomachs).
+They are placental mammals that have developed third and fourth toes, covered with a thick, horny hoof.
+Even-toed ungulates include fauna such as cows, goats, deer, sheep, antelope, camels, llamas, pigs, etc., accounting for about 200 species worldwide.
+Almost all artiodactyls are herbivores (with the exception of omnivorous pigs and peccaries); some members of the order, like cows, goats and sheep, are ruminants (mammals equipped with additional stomachs).

 Primates

-It includes about 400 species and in many respects its representatives can be considered the most "advanced" mammals on the planet, especially in terms of the size of their brains.
+It includes about 400 species and in many respects its representatives can be considered the most “advanced” mammals on the planet, especially with regard to the size of their brains.
 Non-human primates often form complex social units and are capable of using tools, and some species have dexterous hands and prehensile tails.
-There is no single feature that defines all primates as a group, but these mammals have common features such as binocular vision, hairline, five-fingered limbs, fingernails, developed cerebral hemispheres, etc.
+There is no single feature that defines all primates as a group, but these mammals have common features, such as binocular vision, hair, limbs with five fingers, fingernails, developed cerebral hemispheres, etc.

-Jumpers are small, long-nosed, insectivorous mammals native to Africa.
-Currently, there are about 16 species of jumpers, which are grouped into 4 genera, such as proboscis dogs, forest jumpers, long-eared jumpers and short-eared jumpers.
-The classification of these small mammals has been a matter of debate; in the past, they have been presented as close relatives of mammalian ungulates, lagomorphs, insectivores, and arboreal shrews (recent molecular evidence indicates a relationship with elephants).
+Hoppers are small, long-nosed, insectivorous mammals native to Africa.
+Currently, there are about 16 species of jumpers, which are grouped into 4 genera, such as: proboscis blennies, forest jumpers, long-eared jumpers and short-eared jumpers.
+The classification of these small mammals has been the subject of debate; in the past they were presented as close relatives of ungulate mammals, lagomorphs, insectivores and tree shrews (recent molecular evidence suggests a relationship with elephants).

 Spectacled flying fox

-Members of the order are the only mammals that are able to actively fly.
-The order Chiroptera includes about a thousand species, divided into two main suborders: Megachiroptera(winged) and Microchiroptera(the bats).
+Representatives of the order are the only mammals that are capable of active flight.
+The order Chiroptera includes about a thousand species, divided into two main suborders: Megachiroptera(mergans) and Microchiroptera(the bats).

-fruit bats also known as flying foxes, have a large body size relative to bats, and eat only fruits; bats are much smaller and their diets are more varied, ranging from pasture blood, insects to flower nectar.
+Fruit bats also known as flying foxes, have a large body size relative to bats, and eat only fruits; Bats are much smaller and have a more varied diet, ranging from the blood of grazing animals, insects, and flower nectar.
 Most bats, and very few fruit bats, have the ability to echolocate - that is, they pick up high-frequency sound waves from environment to navigate in dark caves and tunnels.

 Sirens

-The semi-marine mammals known as pinnipeds (including seals, sea lions and walruses) belong to the carnivore order (see below), but dugongs and manatees belong to their own siren order.
+The semi-marine mammals known as pinnipeds (including seals, sea lions and walruses) are in the order Carnivores (see below), but dugongs and manatees belong to their own order Sirena.
 The name of this unit is associated with the sirens from Greek mythology.
 Apparently starving Greek sailors mistook dugongs for mermaids!

-Sirens are characterized by their lobed tails, almost vestigial hind limbs, and muscular forelimbs, thanks to which they control their bodies underwater.
-Modern dugongs and manatees have a small body size, however, representatives of a recently extinct family sea cows may have weighed up to 10 tons.
+Sirens are characterized by their lobed tails, almost vestigial hind limbs, and muscular forelimbs that allow them to control their bodies underwater.
+Modern dugongs and manatees have small body sizes, but are nevertheless members of a recently extinct family sea cows may have weighed up to 10 tons.

-An infraclass of mammals that, unlike placental mammals, do not carry their young in the womb, but incubate them in specialized pouches after an extremely short interval of internal gestation.
-Everyone is familiar with kangaroos, koalas and wombats, but opossums are also marsupials, and for millions of years the largest marsupials on Earth lived in South America.
+An infraclass of mammals that, unlike placental mammals, do not carry their young in the womb, but incubate them in specialized pouches after an extremely short interval of internal pregnancy.
+Everyone is familiar with kangaroos, koalas and wombats, but possums are also marsupials, and for millions of years the largest marsupials on Earth lived in South America.

-In Australia, marsupials have managed to outcompete placental mammals for most of the year, with the only exceptions being jerboas that made their way from Southeast Asia, as well as dogs, cats, and livestock introduced to the continent by European settlers.
+In Australia, marsupials managed to displace placental mammals for most of the year, the only exceptions being the jerboa mice, which made their way from Southeast Asia, as well as dogs, cats and livestock introduced to the continent by European settlers.

 Aardvarks